777 East Wisconsin Avenue

 Lisa M. Voisin

-Lisa has served Wisconsin school districts for more than 25 years, assisting with more than 3,000 school and municipal financing transactions.
-Her experience includes referendum planning, having been the lead financial consultant for over 150 Wisconsin school debt referenda.
+Lisa has served Wisconsin school districts for more than 25 years, assisting with nearly 2,000 school and municipal financing transactions.
+Her experience includes referendum planning, having been the lead financial consultant for over 170 Wisconsin school debt referenda.
 She has also developed customized building project financing plans, budget forecasting models, tax-credit bond analyses and refinancing applications.
 Actively involved in the financial impact analysis of consolidations, she has developed and implemented a school consolidation model used by more than 40 districts statewide in the past 10 years.
 In addition, Lisa has taught over 30 courses in school budget forecasting, and was an instructor on municipal finance at the University of Wisconsin-Green Bay and the University of Wisconsin-Whitewater.
 Lisa also served on the Muskego-Norway School District Board of Education.
 She is a graduate of the University of Wisconsin-Milwaukee where she earned an MBA degree and graduated with a BS degree in Finance.
 Lisa is licensed through the Financial Industry Regulatory Authority (FINRA) as a Municipal Securities Representative (Series 52) and Municipal Securities Rulemaking Board Municipal Advisor (Series 50).

 Michel D. Clark